Ludus Magnus: Classical

 The Ludus Magnus underwent various reconstructions under succeeding emperors during the Roman Empire.
 For instance, changes were undertaken under Trajan so that the pavement level was raised by 1.4 m providing us with the structure that can be seen today.
 Hadrian also added certain refinements as the structure suffered fire damage in the late second century.
 And then Caracalla also saw to some repairs and modifications during his reign, with other additions occurring under unclear patronage throughout the active life of the Ludus Magnus.

-In late antiquity the gladiatorial school, along with the Colosseum, largely went out of use due to a lack of need in society for gladiatorial games as a form of entertainment when gladiatorial combat was outlawed in the fifth century C.E.
+In late antiquity the gladiatorial school, along with the Colosseum, largely went out of use due to a lack of need in society for gladiatorial games as a form of entertainment when gladiatorial combat was outlawed in the fifth century AD.
 The building was abandoned in the sixth century when the space was then used to house a small cemetery.
 By the middle of the sixth century, the area was no longer cared for and numerous churches were built, as the population continued to decrease.